Skip to main content

 (Pretty obviously, it is now even more ridiculous to think of attempting to adjust stats for the ball juicings: nowadays, it seems every season is a new era in SillyBall-ishness.
 Thanks, Mr. Manfred.)

-If no one will do away with the brain-dead Designated Hitter Rule (widely known as “Clownball”), then let the NL average 8 runs a game and the AL 9 runs a game, and be done with it (the DH rather obviously raises scoring by, very roughly,9:8, inasmuch as there are effectively nine run-producing batters instead of eight).
-And in fact, those are about the levels that were in effect prior to the advent of the SillyBall.
-But, at least in the early 1990s (if not still today), The Lords Of Baseball were hypnotized by the relative market success of football, and apparently decided that baseball, rather than—as a sane person might think logical for “The National Pastime”—emphasize the things that make it unique and wonderful, should instead attempt to emulate football as much as possible, and pre-eminently by jacking run-scoring to the point where it is often difficult to determine at a glance if a game score in those hideously annoying screen-bottom tickers TV runs is from a football game or a baseball game.
-OK, </rant>.
+<rant>If no one will do away with the brain-dead Designated Hitter Rule (known to many as “Clownball”), then “tune” the ball (something MLB is, obviously, pretty good at) till the average per-game combined runs total is somewhere around 8 (4 per team), and leave it there.
+But it seems that The Lords Of Baseball are hypnotized by the relative market success of football, and apparently have decided that baseball, rather than—as a sane person might think logical for “The National Pastime”—emphasize the things that make it unique and wonderful, should instead attempt to emulate football as much as possible, and pre-eminently by jacking run-scoring to the point where it is often difficult to determine at a glance if a game score in those hideously annoying screen-bottom tickers TV runs is from a football game or a baseball game.
+(Will basketball-level scoring be the next target?)

 Return to the page top. ↑